M66B/FairEmail/FAQ.md

 Classification is optimized to use as little resources as possible, but will inevitably use some extra battery power.

 You can delete all classification data by turning classification three times off.

-Automatic message classification is a pro feature, except for the spam folder.

 <br />